-In the packaging you get a sexy af 3.5mm detachable cable that you can use to plug into your desktop, phone or iPod Nano from 2005 (don’t judge me).
-Other than that everything else is pretty basic, usb charging cable & a manual.
-The packaging itself is pretty fc*kin lame when compared to what’s inside but that doesn’t matter to anyone other than designers – yes we judge packaging.
+In the packaging you get a sexy af 3.5mm detachable cable that you can use to plug into your desktop, phone, or iPod Nano from 2005 (don’t judge me).
+Other than that, everything else is pretty basic, USB charging cable & a manual.
+The packaging itself is pretty fc*kin lame when compared to what’s inside but that doesn’t matter to anyone other than designers – yes, we judge packaging.

-Overall the quality of the headphones really can’t be understated, whoever designed these knew exactly who the target audience was and what they wanted.
+Overall, the quality of the headphones really can’t be understated, whoever designed these knew exactly who the target audience was and what they wanted.
 While these headphones aren’t noise cancelling, the over-the-ear design offers great passive noise isolation for those who commute a lot or frequent coffee shops.

 The overall comfort of these headphones can’t be understated.
 The headband and ear cups have ample padding allowing you to wear these for hours with no discomfort.
 The clamping force is strong enough to provide a secure grip but gentle enough that you can forget you’re wearing the headphones once you get into a groove.

 Depending on your ear size these can either be extremely comfortable or annoying.
-For me the ear pads completely envelop my ears – like they should being over-ear models – but for others the pads actually sit on their ears leading to some discomfort over extend periods of time.
+For me the ear pads completely envelop my ears – like they should be over-ear models – but for others the pads actually sit on their ears leading to some discomfort over extend periods of time.

 The sound profile differs between the headphone lineup, the Monitors are probably the most neutral sounding of the trio.
 While the Mids & Majors have a very warm, punchy sound with unique old tube amp quality to them.
 The Monitors offer more dynamic audio.
 That tube amp quality is still present but much more subtle.
-The lows, mids and highs all have great separation and clarity without sound too flat.
+The lows, mids and highs all have great separation and clarity without sounding too flat.

-A good way to think of these are a compromise between Beats (overly bass heavy) and Bose (great clarity).
+A good way to think of these is a compromise between Beats (overly bass heavy) and Bose (great clarity).
 On songs like Jacob Banks’- Worthy or Dermot Kennedy – Moments Passed the bass really comes through without drowning out the mid range and highs.

 Voice calls come through fairly clear on both ends.
-Because these have passive noise isolation, while you’re on a call ambient sounds are amplified.
+Because these have passive noise isolation, while you’re on call ambient sounds are amplified.
 This can be good and bad.
-If you’re out and about it’s nice to still be aware of your surrounding, but if you’re home or at the office extremely annoying hearing every keystroke or conversation going on.
+If you’re out and about it’s nice to still be aware of your surroundings, but if you’re home or at the office extremely annoying hearing every keystroke or conversation going on.
 If there was an option to select when this feature is active that would be amazing.

 Simplicity was the name of the game when these were designed.
 With just a few clicks have access to everything via the control on the left cup.
 Adjusting volume, answering/rejecting call & power on/off are all easily accessible and the controls feel very natural straight out of the box.

 The Bluetooth aptx connectivity is a welcome improvement over SBC, essential it just means that there aren’t syncing issues between audio and video when watching videos online.
 If you’ve ever watched a video and the audio is delayed, this is why.
-This also gives you about 30 linear feet of distance with no issues, obviously walls will effect this but it’s not too shabby.
+This also gives you about 30 linear feet of distance with no issues, obviously walls will affect this but it’s not too shabby.

-A really unique thing about these headphones is the ability to connect another pair or headphones via the 3.5mm port.
-With most people going the wireless route this feature is more situational that the other features.
+A really unique thing about these headphones is the ability to connect to another pair or headphones via the 3.5mm port.
+With most people going the wireless route this feature is more situational than the other features.
 Is it super useful – not really- but it can be.
 If you’re on a plane or train and want to watch a movie with someone, no longer do you have to do the one ear per person.